Hello Neighbours and Happy International Women’s Day!

-I didn’t have an intention of buying as I was living in Toronto and I was blocked out if the real estate market.
-However when I was asked to leave my very affordable apartment, I knew it was going to be difficult to find something reasonably priced.
+I didn’t have any intention of buying as I was living in Toronto and I was blocked out if the real estate market.
+However, when I was asked to leave my very affordable apartment, I knew it was going to be difficult to find something reasonably priced.
 I did look at basement apartments, but the prices were quite high for what one would get.
 Since I had been saving my money, I decided to reach out to Jennifer at Page and Percival to help me go through the process to determine if ownership was indeed something for me.

 How did you feel before the purchase?

 There was a moment when I felt like throwing in the towel, that I would never find my home.
 I even told my agent Tyler that we weren’t going out looking.
 Then I remembered I had to find shelter for my son and I, so I called Tyler back and said, let’s get back on the road.
 After we did find my home which was the first home we looked at, I felt like I was on the right track as the purchase was within my

 budget and I didn’t feel like I needed to stretch myself financially.
 My real estate agent Tyler ensured that we were looking at homes below the top end of my budget.
 Also, I was elated as I was feeling like I was doing something for myself and my son, stability and security.